jclement/blog/content/post/2019/wireguard-access-server/index.md

 ## Adding Clients

-I generate a unique configuration per client (since it’s just me and I only have a couple devices I’d use with this).

-Similar to the server, the first step is to create the key pair.
+Each client needs a unique configuration and, similar to the server, the first step is to create the key pair.

 ```
-$ wg genkey | tee privatekey | wg pubkey > publickey
+$ wg genkey | tee clientprivatekey | wg pubkey > clientpublickey
 ```

-Next, we add a record to the server’s configuration `/etc/wireguard/wg0.conf` to assign the client’s public key and IP address for our new client.
+Next, we add a record to the server’s configuration `/etc/wireguard/wg0.conf` to assign the client’s public key and IP address for our new client (each client needs a separate IP and key pair).

 ```
 [Peer]
-PublicKey = [Public Key for Client]
+PublicKey = [Contents of clientpublickey]
 AllowedIPs = 10.0.0.2/32
 ```